Best travel cots 2023 - tried and tested by parents

 Reasons to avoid

-This isn’t really a travel cot for a weekend away – its features include a ventilated, anti-insect mesh, ground pegs for outdoor use and zip-down panels.
-‘This would be perfect for travelling in a hot country, a summer festival or a UK camping trip,’ said our tester.
-‘For indoor use, you need to attach it to a suitable piece of furniture, which was a bit difficult to find.’
-It's good value for such a niche item but you’d probably still need a standard travel cot for shorter, local trips.
+Overall verdict: This isn’t really a travel cot for a weekend away – its features include a ventilated, anti-insect mesh, ground pegs for outdoor use, and zip-down panels.
+‘This would be perfect if you're travelling in a hot country, attending a summer festival, or going on a UK camping trip,’ said our tester.
+‘But for indoor use, you need to attach it to a suitable piece of furniture, which we found a bit difficult to find.’
+It's good value for such a niche item - but you’ll probably still need a standard travel cot for indoor overnight trips.

 - Read our full Little Life Arc 2 Travel Cot review (opens in new tab)